-The NIST Framework for Improving Critical Infrastructure Cybersecurity, commonly referred to as the NIST Cybersecurity Framework, provides private sector organizations with a structure for assessing and improving their ability to prevent, detect and respond to cyber incidents.
-Version 1.0 was published by the US National Institute of Standards and Technology (NIST) in 2014 and was aimed at operators of critical infrastructure.
+The NIST Framework for Improving Critical Infrastructure Cybersecurity, commonly referred to as the NIST Cybersecurity Framework (CSF), provides private sector organizations with a structure for assessing and improving their ability to prevent, detect and respond to cyber incidents.
+Version 1.1 was published by the US National Institute of Standards and Technology (NIST) in April 2018 and has seen fast adoption across various industries.

 The Framework uses business drivers to guide cybersecurity activities and considers cybersecurity as part of an organization’s risk management processes.
 Many organizations are embracing this framework to help manage their cybersecurity risks.
 According to the 2019 SANS OT/ICS Cybersecurity Survey the NIST CSF is the number one framework in use today.
 How does your organization plan to use or expand your compliance with the NIST CSF in 2020?
 Let’s dissect this popular framework and share how you can comply.

 The 3 Parts of the Framework

 The framework core is a set of cybersecurity activities, desired outcomes and applicable references that are common across critical infrastructure sectors.
 It consists of five concurrent and continuous Functions: Identify, Protect, Detect, Respond and Recover.